yaggod/osu-trainer/README.md

 # osu-trainer
-A program that allows you to **very quickly** modify the difficulty of a beatmap.
+A program that allows you to modify the difficulty of a beatmap **very quickly and easily**.

 ![](osu-trainer/images/gui.png)